In a Rush? Sameday, Next Day & Weekend Delivery Available

 Tirak and Minifor Winches

 If you’re looking for a lightweight, top of the range winch capable of high lifts, then the Tirak or Minifor should fit the bill.
+This type of lifting equipment is popular within the construction industry due to their high lifting capacity.
 Both models operate using wire rope.
-The Minifor operates at 110v, and lifts from 300kg to 500kg.
+The Minifor operates at 110v and lifts from 300kg to 500kg.
 The Tirak 500kg lift model operates at 110v, while the 1000kg and 3000kg models use 415v.
 When it comes to high lifting, these winches are the best on the market.

-If you’re looking at lifting equipment, there’s a fair chance you’ll need a gantry for your winch or chain block.
+If you’re looking at different types of lifting equipment, there’s a fair chance you’ll need a gantry for your winch or chain block.
 Mobile lightweight aluminium gantries are available in a range of widths and heights, with safe working limits from 500kg to 5 ton.

 Getting it right